Efeso Collins: Tributes

 Less than an hour after Collins collapsed Green Party co-leader James Shaw expressed the caucus's "profound shock and sadness".
 Shaw continued that despite his long service in Auckland local government "in many ways Efeso's political career was only just beginning.
 He was such an authentic, genuine, warm man who had respect for everyone."
 Labour Party deputy leader Carmel Sepuloni said that while he had left "[Labour's] fale and moved into the Greens', he was only next door."

 In a televised memorial service in the House of Representatives that afternoon, tributes also came from Labour Party leader and former Prime Minister Chris Hipkins, who had known Collins since 1999, as well as Prime Minister Christopher Luxon, Pacific Peoples minister Shane Reti, ACT leader David Seymour and Te Pāti Māori leader Debbie Ngarewa-Packer.
 New Zealand First leader Winston Peters, Labour MP Barbara Edmonds and former Prime Minister Helen Clark also submitted tributes via social media.
 In addition, tributes came from local government leaders and colleagues including Auckland businessman and mayoral candidate Leo Molloy, Auckland mayor Wayne Brown and deputy mayor Desley Simpson, Auckland councillor Richard Hills and Pasifika Medical Association chief executive Debbie Sorensen.
 Health leader Sir Collin Tukuitonga described Collins' death as "absolutely devastating for his family, for the Pasifika community, for NZ and beyond."

 The House of Representatives then adjourned until 27 February.
 New Zealand flags on government buildings were flown at half-mast two days later to mark Collins' funeral.
 Collins was the first New Zealand MP to die in office since Labour MP Parekura Horomia, eleven years earlier.

 A new mural celebrating his life was put on display in Manukau in 2025.

 Funeral and memorial services

 A memorial service for Collins was held at the Fale Pasifika of the University of Auckland on 28 February 2024.

 Collins' funeral, held on 29 February at the Due Drop Events Centre in Manukau, was attended by his family, friends and colleagues.
 Political figures including Green Party co-leaders Marama Davidson and James Shaw, Prime Minister Christopher Luxon, Labour leader Chris Hipkins, Speaker of the House Gerry Brownlee, Mayor of Auckland Wayne Brown, and Te Pāti Māori co-leaders Debbie Ngarewa-Packer and Rawiri Waititi also attended.
 The funeral was livestreamed by Tipene Funerals.
 Scammers had promoted fake, paid livestreams on Facebook; victims who lost money included a church minister.

 A second memorial debate acknowledging Collins' death was held in Parliament on 30 April 2024.

+Inquest into death

+In 2025, Collins' widow Fia called for an coronial inquest into her husband's death, concerned more could have been done to save him.
+The coroner stated there were uncertainties about where the defibrillator used on Collins came from and how long it took to be used, and said more information was needed about the circumstances of Collins' death.